IntensiCode/flutternoid/README.md

 - [X] count remaining lives at end of game as score x 1000
 - [X] doh level
 - [X] doh scoring
+- [X] doors should be considered blocked if enemy is blocking it ^^
 - [X] enemies after vaus lost?
 - [X] extras by brick color?
 - [X] fade in background music when audio mode with music selected